Linas819/Entity-Framework-test-with-React/README.md

 # Entity-Framework-test-with-React
-Project shocasing my use of Entity Framework while using React
+Project showcasing my use of Entity Framework while using React

 Using React.JS for Front-End to gather Star Wars characters data from [StarWarsAPI](https://swapi.dev/).